 WELCOME TO NEW HOPE BOARD & LODGE!

-You have the right to participate in social, religious, and community activities that do not interfere with the rights of other residents within the facility.
+You have the right to participate in social, religious, and community activities that do not interfere with the rights of other residents within the board and lodge.

 You have the right to reside and receive services in the facility with reasonable accommodations of your needs and preferences.
 Except, when your health or safety (and other residents) would be endangered.